Book Review – The Three Body Problem

 And it’s still enjoyable!
 I don’t understand it all, but it’s not necessary to have a physicis degree to follow the plot.
 It’s also interesting to be reading this type of book written from a completely different perspective than I’m used to finding.
 Views on culture, science and extraterrestrial life never totally line up with what I’m used to, even if it’s just a different way of experience the same facts.
 It really is fascinating to see how different American science fiction can be from other countries, but also how strong the similarities can end up.
 Science is science in any language but it’s how we interact with it that create such different cultures.
 The Three Body Problem, which won Best Novel in the 2015 Hugo Awards, is a heavy read, but a fascinating one.

-Posted on October 4, 2017, in books, reviews and tagged book review, cixin liu, hard science fiction, hugo awards, hugo winner, ken liu, modern scifi, review, science fiction, scifi, three body problem.
+Posted on October 4, 2017, in book review, books, reviews and tagged book review, cixin liu, hard science fiction, hugo awards, hugo winner, ken liu, modern scifi, review, science fiction, scifi, three body problem.
 Bookmark the permalink.
 Leave a comment.